With its elegant atmosphere and tasty food, the Blenheim Palace afternoon tea offers a delightful break from the hustle-bustle of everyday life.

 Blenheim Palace is both historic and monumental.
 Originally built for John Churchill, also known as the first Duke of Marlborough, after he led the troupes to a successful outcome in the 1704 Battle of Blenheim, the palace has been the home to the Spencers (of Lady Diana fame) and Churchills for over 300 years.

-Travel Tip: Take a quick detour and visit St. Martin’s Church in nearby Bladon.
-The charming, classic English town’s church, on the edge of the Cotswalds, is the final resting place for Winston Churchill.
+Take a quick detour and visit St. Martin’s Church in Bladon.
+The charming, classic English town’s church, on the edge of the Cotswolds, is the final resting place for Winston Churchill.

 About The Authors